MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-usb-recover.md

     :::image type="content" source="images/it-toolkit-recover-lang.png" alt-text="Screenshot of Language Pack options.":::

 6. Confirm your selections including the device model, Windows build, Office build (if applicable), and language pack.
+7. Under **USB Key Selection**, choose the USB to use for the recovery image.
 Make sure the USB drive you intend to use is correctly identified and ready to be formatted.

-7. Under **USB Key Creation**, select **Create** to start the process.
-A progress bar indicates the status of the recovery USB creation.
+8. Select **Create** to start the process.
+A progress bar indicates that the recovery USB is ready to use.

-8.Once the USB creation process reaches 100%, a confirmation message indicates that the recovery USB is ready to use.
+9. Once the USB creation process reaches 100%, a confirmation message indicates that the recovery USB is ready to use.

 Throughout the process, ensure you have a stable internet connection for the download and that no data you wish to keep is on the USB drive when formatted during the process.
-After the USB drive is created, you can use it to restore the chosen Surface device back to its original state.
+After the USB key is created, you can use it to restore the chosen Surface device back to its original state.